William-Dbt/badminton-tournament_managment/README.md

 **Execute**: `./tournament`

-The program is interactive, it will first ask you the list of players and the number of courts to start the matches.
+The program is interactive, it will first ask you the list of players and the number of courts to start the matchs.
 Once the tournament is started, you can do some actions on it as:
 - **MATCH**, it will start a match or finish one, the program ask for name of a player in active match, if no one is started it will try to start one.
 - **INFOS**, it shows the matches in progress and the players waiting list.